 And you can achieve this objective with a customer data platform like BlueConic.

-All you have to do is create custom segments for different prospects and buyers (e.g., one-time customers, shopping cart abandoners, frequent site visitors who’ve yet to purchase, etc.).
+All you have to do is create custom segments for different leads and buyers (e.g., one-time customers, shopping cart abandoners, frequent site visitors who’ve yet to buy, etc.).

 As contacts’ actions and behaviors change over time, so do their customer profiles in the CDP and, in turn, whether they remain in or fall out of certain segments.
 That means your personalization efforts for each one are only ever geared to the most applicable customers and prospects in your database.